erikwijmans/skynet-overcap-example/README.md

 `SIGUSR1` when the jobs has 5 minutes (300 seconds) of runtime left.

-Above will test your interrupt due to timelimit reached, this is very similar to preemption due to overcap (and feasible to simulate) but not precisely the same.
-On preemption due to overcap, the job will simply be killed and then slurm will automatically requeue the job
+Above will test your interrupt due to timelimit reached or preemption.
+In addition, if you'd only like to have your job requeued due to preemption, the job will simply be killed and then slurm will automatically requeue the job
 (assuming `#SBATCH --requeue` is in the batch script).
 In order to still have a state to resume from, you will need to save out the state of the job periodically.
+If you requeue the job manually via a signal, slurm will no automatically requeue it so it is safe to have both a signal handler and `#SBATCH --requeue`.

 ## Moving jobs between overcap and your lab's account